 Entering 9th grade, I carried a lot of baggage.
 At this point, Jesus was just this figure that I could go to when I needed something or when something really good happened.
 What really separated me from Him was one little word with a whole lot of meaning: depression.
 I didn't feel good about myself.
 I felt that I was unlovable and that I messed up everything I touched.
 To sum it up, I felt worthless, and I was trapped in this giant pit of despair and self-pity.

 At the time, I still believed in God, I just didn't believe His truths.
 I wasn't praying to Him, I wasn't reading His Word and I wasn't living in His light.
 I hated myself, and I had little desire to make an effort to talk to Him or get to know Him more.
 There were times, typically after church camps in the summer or moving Sunday sermons, where I did start praying more, and I did read His word, but it never lasted long.

 This leads me to where I am now.
 I've created this blog because I feel compelled to strengthen my faith and relationship with God.
 I have made so many great Christian friends who I know are there for me.
-I am now the Vice President of the christian sorority I rushed.
+I am now the Praise and Worship Chair of the sorority I rushed.
 I have a loving boyfriend who pushes me to grow in my faith.
 As a result of all these blessings, I've opened my heart up to Jesus again.
 I am working towards becoming my child-like self, always eager to learn more about her Heavenly Father.
 I know now, however, that life can be hard, and that I'll experience ups and downs.
 But, if that weren't the case, then why would I need a Savior in the first place?